Qmodem: History

-Originally developed in Borland Turbo Pascal, the application originally supported the Xmodem protocol, gradually added support for other protocols such as the popular Zmodem protocol and CompuServe-specific protocols such as CIS-B and CIS-B+.
+Originally developed in Borland Turbo Pascal, the application originally supported the XMODEM protocol, gradually added support for other protocols such as the popular ZMODEM protocol and CompuServe-specific protocols such as CIS-B and CIS-B+.
 Qmodem evolved to include features such as the ability to host a simple Bulletin Board System.
 The application was sold to Mustang Software in 1991 and in 1992 version 5 of the program was released.

 Qmodem Pro

 It is a successor of Qmodem, by Mustang Software, Inc. Several versions had been released for MS-DOS and for Microsoft Windows with the final version being QmodemPro 2.1 for Windows 95 and Windows NT which was released July 7, 1997.

 QmodemPro continued to be sold by Mustang Software through 2000 when the rights to it were purchased by Quintus Corporation.
-Its status is now abandonware.